Pony Camp Information pack

 Mobile Phone Usage

-Please note that in order to encourage English language use and a more interactive language learning experience, phone use is restricted to 5.15 pm – 10 pm during the week for residential students.
-Students are allowed to use their phones at the weekends.
+Please note that in order to encourage English language use and a more interactive language learning experience, phone use is restricted to 5.15 pm – 10.00 pm during the week for residential students.
+Students are allowed to use their phones on Fridays and at the weekends.
 Occasionally during the week, students will use their phones for some class room activities.
-Students in host families, have access to their phones, but are not permitted to use them when on campus.
+Students in host families will not have their phones during the day 9.00 am – 5.15 pm approximately, Monday to Thursday.

 If opting for collection from Dublin airport